Beyond Religious School:

 Rosh Hodesh: It’s a Girl Thing! is an experiential education program currently touching the lives of 3,500 girls across North America.
 The program uses Jewish teachings and practices — in a five-year cycle of curricular materials — to give girls a place to feel safe, articulate their deepest concerns, consider the impact of gender on their daily lives, have fun, and be ‘real’ with their peers.
 Rosh Hodesh groups meet monthly for girls between the ages of 11-18.
 Through discussion, arts & crafts, creative ritual, games, and drama, the girls and their leaders draw on Jewish values and a gender lens to explore the issues the girls care about most, such as body image, friendship, relationships, family, competition, and stress.
 Our first meeting will be in November!
 If you have any questions, please contact Rabbi Rachel Silverman - email@example.com.

 Telem: Seventh Grade

-As in years past, the 7th grade class will split its time between the Telem program and classroom learning.
+As in years past, the 7th grade class will split its time between the Telem program and classroom learning through the Religious School.
 More specifically, the overarching curriculum for this class is being designed to be an age-appropriate transition into adulthood, understanding that many of these kids are mid or post-b'nei mitzvah.
 We will focus on learning how to be a responsible, participatory Jewish adult, including:

 Registering through our on-line system for 7th grade, registers your child for both the 7th grade Telem program and the regular learning.